-Tooth decay is one of the most common dental problems affecting people worldwide.
+Tooth decay is one of the most common oral health problems and can affect people of all ages.

-If left untreated, tooth decay can cause pain, infection, and even tooth loss.
+If not treated in time, decay can cause pain, infections, and even loss of teeth.

 1. Understanding Tooth Decay: Erosion vs. Cavities